-Analyzer computes a comprehensive set of topological parameters for undirected and directed networks, including:
+Analyzer computes a comprehensive set of topological metrics for undirected and directed networks, including:

 - Number of nodes, edges and connected components.